tgonda-discovery/k8s-helm-chart/README.md

 ### Using External Database
   By default this deployment will use a contanerized version of MySQL and Redis.
 This is good for kicking the tires.
-  The containerized version of MySQL is an ephemeral version and *WILL LOOSE ALL DATA* if restated.
+  The containerized version of MySQL is an ephemeral version and *WILL LOOSE ALL DATA* if restarted.

 #### Setting up external database
 For more information on this topic please see our [Docs](http://docs.divvycloud.com/latest/installation/legacy.html)